Ria424/developers-animatesdk-docs/index.md

 #### Description

-TheComponentInstance object is a subclass of the SymbolInstance object and represents a component in a frame (see [SymbolInstance object](./SymbolInstance_object/SymbolInstance_summary.md)).
+The ComponentInstance object is a subclass of the [SymbolInstance object](./SymbolInstance_object/SymbolInstance_summary.md) and represents a component in a frame.

 #### Property summary